UstadMobile/door/README.md

 }
 ```

 Then create the database.
-Database creation is platform-specific, so it's best to use a dependency injection library
+Database creation is platform-specific, so it's best to use multiplatform dependency injection
-(such as KodeIN-DI).
+(such as KodeIN-DI) or create your own expect-actual function.

 ```
 JVM: